INF554/project-teampeace/README.md

           })

 ```
-    When user mouseovers the MID point, it provide year and location information.
+    When a user mouseovers the MID point, it provide year and location information.
 ```javascript

     d3.select(idString).attr("fillX", String(d3.select(idString).attr("fill")));